hass-agent/HASS.Agent-Documentation/docs/en/getting-started/notifications.md

 ### YAML

-If you prefer to use YAML a much more in depth guide is available in the setup section.
+If you prefer to use YAML, more notification detail is available in the reference section.
 Here are the 3 example automations that manage the vacuum if you want to test it out.

 #### Send Notification